April 3, 2026

 Cultural context

 Bertie Coningsby, scholar in Chinese and Anthropology, confirms that there are some heavily negative stereotypes of Chinese people in Japan.
-He points out the contrast in how Japanese people tend to define China and Japan respectively.
-While many Japanese people tend to think of China as chaotic, loud, energetic and at times even dirty and unruly, they describe their own country as a clean and orderly one that celebrates politeness.
+He points out the contrast in how Japanese people tend to define China and Japan, respectively.
+Some Japanese people describe China as chaotic, loud and energetic.
+In contrast, they often describe Japan as clean, orderly and centered on politeness.

 “It’s interesting to me as someone who has lived in China and Japan because each country, each place, each person has a completely different idea of what is right and wrong, what is socially acceptable and unacceptable.”

 After living in Hong Kong, mainland China and Japan, Coningsby has noticed that the stereotypes of Chinese people that exist in Japan also occur within China itself.
 He illustrates this with the Chinese concept of suzhi.
 Suzhi (素质) refers to the moral quality of one’s character; how “civilized” one is.
-The word suzhi is used especially by those who believe themselves to have a higher moral standing than others and may be used to speak negatively about other Chinese.
+People who see themselves as having a higher moral standing often use the term suzhi to speak negatively about others.

 Language as a key to social acceptance

-Rasiki says she never experienced racism but that she has noticed a difference in the way she and her white, foreign friends are viewed.
+Rasiki says she has not experienced racism but notices that people view her differently from her white, foreign friends.
 “My white foreign friends are very popular among Japanese people.”

 Media Coverage

 One contributing factor to the creation of Japanese peoples’ impression of China can be traced to television.
-Biased news coverage in combination with little, if any, direct contact with Chinese people and society open up for misunderstandings and simplified, populistic views.
+Media coverage, combined with limited direct contact with Chinese communities, can lead to misunderstandings.
+These conditions often reinforce simplified views.

-Shuk-ting Kinnia Yau, Associate Professor in the Department of Japanese Studies at The Chinese University of Hong Kong, focuses her research on transnational Asian film studies and depictions of WWII in Asian and American visual media.
+Shuk-ting Kinnia Yau is an Associate Professor in the Department of Japanese Studies at The Chinese University of Hong Kong.
+Her research focuses on transnational Asian film and depictions of WWII in visual media.
 In her latest research paper Yau highlights television as the main source of China-related information in Japan.
-Followed by Japanese TV dramas, TV shows, and movies, Japanese people largely base their impressions of China on what they see in news media.
-Meanwhile, only 3.5% of the Japanese responders said that they had had actual conversations with Chinese people, and only 1.5% of them had visited China.
+Japanese TV dramas, variety shows and films also shape these impressions.
+Many people rely on media rather than direct experience.
+Only 3.5% of respondents reported having conversations with Chinese people, and just 1.5% had visited China.

 “When I see China related media coverage in Japan it’s similar to the type of media coverage that is aired in other places of the world.
 It shows the images you expect to see: Big red communist slogans, Xi Jin Ping looking out over thousands of people; authoritarian images that may seem frightening to a lot of people.”